GrantMeStrength/fMODEM/README.md

   * AT LOGOUT to cancel connection
   * AT DROP to drop WiFi connection
   * AT LIST to list available access points
+  * ATI for a status message
+  * AT HELP to see this text

 # Telnet servers to try